Kenny Lövingsson: Cicero Group (1981–1986)

-Kreab Wordwide (1990–1996)
+Kreab Worldwide (1990–1996)

 Lövingsson was appointed as vice-chairman and senior consultant at KREAB in 1990.
 KREAB was at the time the largest lobbying company in Sweden.
 He was nominated by Jan-Erik Ander, Peje Emilsson and Peder Olin, all of whom founded the PR firm in 1970 and had backgrounds in the Moderate Party.
 Lövingsson managed the public relations and lobbying of Carl Bildt’s administration from 1991 to 1994.
 Carl Bildt during his term as Prime Minister of Sweden and Minister of Foreign Affairs was alleged to have been responsible for the Georgian regime transferring over 20 MSEK to KREAB.
 KREAB's involvement with Carl Bildt has in media been heavily scrutinised due to lobbying and corruption allegations.
 Carl Bildt is currently the vice-chairman of KREAB worldwide.
 Bildt as well as KREAB denied the allegations.

 Lövingsson further acted as the CEO for the firm Assimilator AB, a smaller advisory and consulting group, from 1989.

 Proprietorships and board duties

-From 1988 to 1991, Lövingsson was a board member of Handels & Juristinkasso AB (today a part of Svea Inkasso AB), a Swedish debt collection company.
-The company was in a controversial trial for using unethical practices.
-The trial was held in the Supreme Court of Sweden.
+Lövingsson was a member of the board of directors of Handels & Juristinkasso AB (HOJAB) from 1988 to 1991.
+Founded in 1981, HOJAB is a Swedish debt collecting and credit information corporation, today operating under Svea Inkasso Aktiebolag as part of Svea Bank AB group.
+During this period, HOJAB was involved two cases which reached the Supreme Court of Sweden, both of which the company won, case Posting Date - NJA 1988 s.
+312 confirmed that payment counted only when booked to the creditor’s account, so the debtor paid too late, and for the case Sending of Reminders and Collection Demands - RH 1990:107, in which debtor claimed they had not received the reminder and inkasso demand, the court accepted system records as proof the reminders and collection demands were sent.
+As of 2024, the company had a turnover of SEK448.68 million (approximately US$47.66 million) and earnings before interest, taxes and amortization (EBITA) of SEK167.53 million (approximately US$17.79 million).

-From 1989 to 1992, he served on the board of Merkantil Leasing, Sweden's oldest financing company, founded in 1965.
+He served as a member of the board of directors of Merkantil Leasing from 1989 to 1992.
+Founded in 1965, originally as a subsidiary of Götabanken, it was Sweden’s oldest financing company.
+Sweden's oldest financing company, founded in 1965.
+As of 1989, the company has a balance sheet of SEK2,761 million (approximately US$445.23 million in 1989 and US$1.195 billion in 2026) in addition to hundreds of employees by the 1980s.
 Merkantil Leasing is since 2016 owned by Swedbank.

 From 1983 to 1994, Lövingsson was a board member as well as a principal shareholder of the Cicero Group.